 And also with you!

-(Children will remain in the Sanctuary for Worship.)
+(The children remain in the sanctuary for worship.)

 This is the Word of the Lord.

 Offertory Adagio in C Major J.S.
 Bach